MaxIQSpace/Coding-MaxIQ-Kits-with-Arduino-IDE/README.md

 # Arduino
-### Libraries needed to interface with MaxIQSpace Starter Kits v1.5
+### Libraries needed to interface with MaxIQ Space Starter Kits v1.5

 Below is a tutorial on installing libraries into the Arduino IDE